cristisulighetean/sample-java-app/README.md

 ## DevSecOps implemented

 1. Build using Maven then build & push docker image to Docker Hub
-2. Image scanning for vulnerabilities (once a day) using Trivy
+2. Image scanning for vulnerabilities using Trivy
    1. The pipeline will fail if there are any HIGH & CRITICAL vulnerabilities
 3. Scanning of the repository using Trivy and placing the issued into the Security tab
 4. Generation of the SBOM using Trivy and sending it to the Dependency Graph